Solid Rock and the Logging Job

 It was a clean job, well-run.
 The proceeds are what’s funding the next phase of the tower work — including finishing the septic system that’s been waiting since 2022.

-A piece of Treeline’s equipment arriving past Dave’s front gate during the 2025 logging operation.
-The gate is still intact in this photo — the damage that triggered the informal advisory arrangement came later, from a trucker hired separately.
+A feller-buncher arriving past Dave’s front gate during the 2025 logging operation.
+Treeline subcontracted the felling work to another crew, so the feller-buncher belongs to that subcontractor — not to Treeline itself.
+The gate is still intact in this photo; the damage that triggered the informal advisory arrangement came later, from a trucker hired separately.

 What’s next with Solid Rock